blueberry082/scratch-Ramen-Shop-Tycoon-V6/README.md

 # Scratch Ramen Shop Tycoon (Beta Version)
+**Note: This game is not yet available in English.
+Thank you for your understanding.**

 **Scratch Ramen Shop Tycoon** is a ramen shop management simulation game made with Scratch.
 Open your very own ramen shop, serve delicious bowls to customers, and aim to become the No.1 ramen shop in Japan!